Skip to main content

 FSH stimulates the growth of ovarian follicles, each containing an egg.
 As the follicles mature, they produce estrogen.
 A surge of LH then triggers ovulation, the release of a mature egg, and prompts the remaining follicular structure to produce progesterone.

-These powerful steroid hormones, testosterone, estrogen, and progesterone, then travel throughout the body, influencing everything from and bone density to mood and libido.
+These powerful steroid hormones, testosterone, estrogen, and progesterone, then travel throughout the body, influencing everything from muscle mass and bone density to mood and libido.
 They also send feedback signals back to the brain, telling the hypothalamus and pituitary to adjust their release of GnRH, LH, and FSH, thus completing the loop.
 This self-regulating mechanism ensures the system remains in a state of dynamic equilibrium.

 What Is HPG Axis Suppression?